 NetPlus® Recycled Fishing Nets

-NetPlus® is made from 100% recycled discarded fishing nets collected in fishing communities in South America.
+NetPlus® material is made from 100% recycled discarded fishing nets collected in fishing communities in South America.

 The world’s oceans are choking in plastic.
-Globally, 8.8 million tons of plastic enter oceans every year.
-Discarded derelict fishing nets in the marine environment are one of the most harmful forms of plastic pollution.
-Scientists estimate that more than 650,000 marine animals are killed or seriously injured every year after being trapped in fishing gear.
+Globally, 8.8 million tons of mismanaged plastic enter oceans every year, most of it single-use.
+Discarded, derelict fishing nets in the marine environment are one of the most harmful forms of plastic pollution—scientists estimate more than 650,000 marine animals are killed or seriously injured every year after being trapped in fishing gear.